Military bands of the United Kingdom: Bands of the Household Division and the Household Cavalry

-The massed bands numbers around 250 musicians who are report directly to RCAM rather than their home regiments, so thus while their regiments are all-male by tradition, the bands are mixed gender formations with both male and female musicians wearing the uniforms of their units.
+The massed bands numbers around 250 musicians who report directly to RCAM rather than their home regiments.
 They commonly perform during the Changing of the Guard ceremony at Buckingham Palace, as well as larger ceremonies such as the annual Trooping the Colour.

 Similarly, both the Household Cavalry regiments have a unified mounted band, the Mounted Band of the Household Cavalry (since 2014) and also their own regimental quick and slow marches.
-It also reports to RCAM, and is a mixed gender formation that represents whole of the Household Cavalry, which is also traditionally all-male, and the mixed gendered King's Troop, Royal Horse Artillery (if it is present in London).
+It also reports to RCAM, and it represents the whole of the Household Cavalry.

 The Mounted Band of the Household Cavalry and the Massed Bands of the Household Division perform at Trooping the Colour, an annual ceremony held every June on Horse Guards Parade to mark the official King's Birthday celebrations.
 The Massed Bands and the Mounted Band play a central role in this ceremony.
 The term "Massed Bands" denotes the formation of more than one separate band performing together, whether belonging to one or more regiments, or indeed countries.